 This creamy leek and brussels sprouts bake is a deliciously different way of preparing brussels sprouts!
-With a crispy cheesy topping covering the nutty brussels and the creamy leeks, this dish is a winner!
+Made with a crispy cheesy topping covering the nutty brussels and the creamy leeks, this dish is sure to convert even brussels sprouts haters into brussels sprouts lovers!
 Plus it only takes minutes to make.

 Brussels sprouts – you either love them or hate them.
 Luckily my family loves them.
 And we can’t get enough of this yummy leek and brussels sprouts bake.

 So what are we waiting for?
-Let’s see how to make it!
+Let's see how to make this delicious creamy leek and brussels sprout bake!

 Ingredients